Pray Anything: Production

 The show has delved into religious themes many times in its history.
 In this episode, the theme of prayer is given center stage.

 The episode had a freelance pitch.
 O'Neal and Boushell wanted to ensure they came up with a unique idea that had never been done before, as they knew they were approaching the show's 300th episode.
 The original pitch was based on an NPR story about the "gospel of prosperity".
 This episode opens with a WNBA game because many NBA players had turned them down for a guest spot a couple of years before in the episode "Children of a Lesser Clod".
 The lenticular card of a "vengeful god" and "loving god" was animated by creating two images which cross dissolved with white lines interspersed.
 Al Jean explained that a valid point made in the episode was why God should care about the average man's first world problems when there are natural and man-made disasters that could use his help.
 Castellaneta did a longer falling noise at the table read than the one that appeared in the final cut of the episode.
 Jean explained that due to the loss of Phil Hartman – and therefore Lionel Hutz – it was tough to introduce new lawyers to the show.
 This episode includes one such attempt.
 The staff had a fight with the broadcast standards over Homer dancing around the church in his underwear.
 In regard to the sunset shot, up until this point in the show's history, there was not much graduated shading used because it had to be painstakingly drawn.
 In contrast, it is very quick and easy using computers, which is why Polcino prefers digital over the hand painted; many more color and shading options are made available.

 Reception

+Viewing figures

+The episode was watched by 13.40 million viewers, which was the 28th most-watched show that week.

+Critical response

 The Orlando Sentinel's Gregory Hardy named it the thirteenth best episode of the show with a sports theme.

+Colin Jacobson of DVD Movie Guide said the episode reminded him of the fourth season episode "Homer the Heretic" but was not as good as that episode.
+He wrote that there were "some amusing moments but doesn't add up to a consistently strong program."

+On Four Finger Discount, Guy Davis and Brendan Dando thought the episode "had an interesting premise, just lacked a solid execution", and they felt they had seen similar episodes previously.

-Polcino said Pray Anything was a "well-written show", and "one of his favorite scripts" as he loves addressing religious themes.
+Polcino said "Pray Anything" was a "well-written show", and "one of his favorite scripts" as he loves addressing religious themes.

 Cultural references

-The episode title is a reference to the movie "Say Anything...".
+The episode title is a reference to the movie "Say Anything...", in which Dan Castellaneta had played a small, uncredited role.
+Larry H. Lawyer who takes up Homer's lawsuit against the church is based on Los Angeles personal injury attorney Larry H. Parker.